 The Group is dependent on marketing affiliates as a source for new customers.
 Its marketing affiliates place the Group's advertisements on their websites, which, in turn, direct potential customers to the Group's websites.
 As a result, the success of the Group's business depends substantially on the willingness and ability of marketing affiliates to provide Sun Finance with customer leads at acceptable prices.
 A failure of the Group's marketing affiliates to comply with applicable laws and regulations, or any changes in laws and regulations applicable to marketing affiliates or changes in the interpretation or implementation of such laws and regulations, could have an adverse effect on its business and could increase negative perceptions of the Group's business and industry.
 Also, certain changes in the Group's online marketing affiliates' internal policies or privacy rules could limit the Group's ability to advertise online.
-Additionally, the use of marketing affiliates may have a material adverse effect on its business, financial condition, results of operations, prospects and cash flows.
+Additionally, the use of marketing affiliates could subject Sun Finance to additional regulatory cost and expense.
+Any restriction on the Group's ability to use marketing affiliates may have a material adverse effect on its business, financial condition, results of operations, prospects, and cash flows.